“I wish I could make money online, too, and have more time to travel the world!”

 - Dropshipping.
 You can set up an online store and sell non-digital or digital products.
 You don’t need to own these products or handle the logistics with this retails system.
 As soon as your customers place an order, your partnered retailer or manufacturer sends out the products directly to your customers.

 - Domain/Blog Flipping.
-Another popular idea to make money online is blog or domain flipping.
+Another popular idea to make money online is blogging or domain flipping.
 Simply put, you buy a blog, improve it (SEO, design, content, etc.) and sell it again.
 Similar with domain, you buy existing or new domains and sell them again at a higher price level.

 - Online Courses.
 You could also create and sell online courses on learning platforms like Udemy or Amazon or in your own store.
 They can be based on videos or text.
 You can either create them yourself if you are an expert in a certain area or hire someone to do it for you.